karlotness/tree-sitter.el/README.md

 [documentation][3].

 ## License
+Note that the license, as described below, applies only to the code contained directly within this repository.
+Code contained within submodules, such as those under `externals/` is licensed separately.
+Check the license of these other files before using them.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at